-Bad data: ever the invisible dilemma for many organisations.
+Bad address data: ever the invisible dilemma for many organisations.
 Why?
 It's something that is essentially intangible but, at the same time, something that can wreak havoc on a company's time, revenue, and reputation.
 It's one heck of a hidden cost - in every sense of the word.

-For other organisations, the cost of bad data may rear its ugly head in service delivery - incomplete or incorrect addresses mean deliveries don't get to where they should be; fleet performance is compromised when drivers who could be going simply from A to B are actually going from A to B via Z; or the cost of having so many staff members or vehicles out on the road is really starting to sting.
+For other organisations, the cost of bad address data may rear its ugly head in service delivery - incomplete or incorrect addresses mean deliveries don't get to where they should be; fleet performance is compromised when drivers who could be going simply from A to B are actually going from A to B via Z; or the cost of having so many staff members or vehicles out on the road is really starting to sting.

-Regardless of the outcome, the risk of bad data to any business that relies heavily on it to steer their service, revenue, or reputation is a serious one.
+Regardless of the outcome, the risk of bad address data to any business that relies heavily on it to steer their service, revenue, or reputation is a serious one.

 Nearly ten years ago, the ACIL Tasman Report cited an additional $1.2billion worth of benefits to our economy due to trustworthy data - imagine the growth in dollar value and productivity since then for both New Zealand and organisations themselves.

-Let's take a look at the four key advantages your organisation can expect to gain from good data quality...
+Let's take a look at the four key advantages your organisation can expect to gain from good address data quality...

-Many organisations collect data in semi-free format which leaves a whole lot of room for error.
+Many organisations collect address data in semi-free format which leaves a whole lot of room for error.
 Typos, incorrect spelling of names, duplicates, or inconsistent use of abbreviations and punctuation (among others) make for data that’s dirty and, essentially, can’t be used properly.

-Without the negative impacts of dirty data, there's no need to fix errors, fill gaps, or rely on guesswork.
-This means you gain back the cost, time, and manpower that was once wasted on manually checking, editing, and cleansing your data.
+Without the negative impacts of dirty address data, there's no need to fix errors, fill gaps, or rely on guesswork.
+This means you gain back the cost, time, and manpower that was once wasted on manually checking, editing, and cleansing your address data.